 The Curriculum Center on the lower level is a working analog of a school library/media center with over 10,000 items.
 Children's books and teaching aids are in this collection.
 Items in this collection circulate for three weeks at a time.

-Visit Busse Center Library on the World Wide Web.
-Or click the Library tab in one of your MyCampus courses for off-campus access to the Library.
-The Busse Library Web has instructional guides and links to periodical indexes, other databases, curriculum, and reference resources.
+Visit Busse Center Library online or click the Library tab in one of your MyCampus courses for off-campus access to the Library.
+The Busse Library website has instructional guides and links to periodical indexes, other databases, curriculum, and reference resources.
 Some information resources are restricted to on campus use or require passwords.
 See the Reference Librarian for your passwords or access the library through your MyCampus account.

 The Busse Library staff provides instructions on creating a large, vertical poster with PowerPoint.
 Create a single slide and follow guidelines; save the slide as a PDF and send it to the MMU CopyShop (firstname.lastname@example.org).